arend-lang/site/src/documentation/tutorial/PartI/idtype.md

 The central ingredient of the definition of the identity type is the _interval type_ {%ard%}I{%endard%} contained in Prelude.
-The type {%ard%}I{%endard%} looks like a two-element datatype with constructors {%ard%}left{%endard%} and {%ard%}right{%endard%}, but actually it's not: these constructors are made equal (by means of {%ard%}coe{%endard%}).
+The type {%ard%}I{%endard%} looks like a two-element datatype with constructors {%ard%}left{%endard%} and {%ard%}right{%endard%}, but actually it is not: these constructors are made equal (by means of {%ard%}coe{%endard%}).
 Of course, pattern matching on
 {%ard%}I{%endard%} is prohibited since it can be used to derive {%ard%}Empty = Unit{%endard%}.

 The equality {%ard%}left = right{%endard%} implies that some {%ard%}a : A{%endard%} and {%ard%}a' : A{%endard%} are equal if and only if